rubin55/website/_posts/2024-01-07-plans-and-ideas-for-2024.md

 tags:
   - thoughts

-A follow-up to my reflections on 2023, my plans and ideas for 2024.
+A follow-up to [my reflections on 2023](/blog/reflecting-on-my-2023/), my plans and ideas for 2024.

 * TOC
 {:toc}

 ## Plans and ideas for 2024

-In a [previous post[/blog/reflecting-on-my-2023/] I reflected on what 2023 was like for us.
+In a [previous post](/blog/reflecting-on-my-2023/) I reflected on what 2023 was like for us.
 2023 has been a year with ups and downs (as many of them are).
 For 2024 I have a few hopes, plans, and ideas that I would like to write down, hence this post today.